YueqiangHe/basilisk_and_clang/README.md

 # basilisk_and_clang

-[baislisk](http://basilisk.fr/Front%20Page)is an open source software for solving partial differential equations on adaptive rectangular grids.
+[baislisk](http://basilisk.fr/Front%20Page) is an open source software for solving partial differential equations on adaptive rectangular grids.

 This project aims to extend basilisk to C++ syntax by modifying clang.
 This allows basilisk to generate correct syntax trees.

 ### 1、Survey

-The feasibility analysis of the project is in the folder survey.[survey](/survey/README.md)中。
+The feasibility analysis of the project is in the folder survey.[survey](/survey/README.md)

 ### 2、Project source code